juliendelplanque/Mirage/README.md

 ~~~

 # Setup
-Go to the 'Settings browser' and check the 'Activate' button in 'Windows Previewer' group.
+Go to the 'Settings browser' and check the 'Activate' button in 'Mirage' subgroup of 'Tools' group.
 Then, you can choose the view you want to use by checking the buttons corresponding.

 - If the default shortcut to open the previewer does not fit with you, you can change it from settings as well.